 This year technical training, which was done at site for Engineers, Supervisors covered 131 employees.
-They were trained on Method statement and various technical skills ensures that everyone adheres to the process of construction and we maintain the same quality standards across sites.
+They were trained on Method statement and various other technical skills which ensures that everyone adheres to the process of construction and we maintain the same quality standards across sites.
 Total training hours completed were 3,863.